pytroll/pytroll/web/source/quickstart.rst

 then the composites will only be available for the Meteosat 9 satellite scenes.
 In *my_composites.py* we have now defined 2 custom composites using the HRV channel.
 :attr:`hr_visual` makes an enhanced black and white image from the HRV channel alone.
-:attr:`hr_overview` is a more complex composite using the HRV channel as luminace for the overview image from the previous example.
+:attr:`hr_overview` is a more complex composite using the HRV channel as luminance for the overview image from the previous example.
 This creates the perception of higher resolution.

 Add the dir containing *my_composites.py* to your PYTHONPATH.
 Now your new composites will be accessible on the :attr:`scene.image` object like the builtin composites::